 Tell your high-risk contacts to:

-If they develop symptoms before 10 days, advise them to be tested sooner.
-They can book an appointment online for testing.
+If they develop symptoms before seven days, tell them to be tested sooner.
+They should book an appointment online for testing as soon as possible.
 If they test positive, they will need to change their self-isolation dates and self-isolate for 10 days from the day they developed symptoms or receive a positive test result.